dfe-analytical-services/analysts-guide/CONTRIBUTING.md

 In R, relative paths refer to file or directory paths specified in relation to the current working directory.
 Relative paths help manage current working files.

+If you're struggling with running your files across different paths in your working directories, then the [here](https://here.r-lib.org/) package can sometimes help you solve those types of issues.

 - **Test Across Browsers**: Ensure multimedia content works across different browsers and devices.

 - **Output Formats**: Verify that multimedia elements render correctly in the intended output formats (HTML, PDF, etc.).